LiuZhangshi/Face-Recognition-using-Facenet/README.md

 The model implements face embedding (convert face image to a 128-dimensional vector) by using a combination structure of Inception module  and ResNet.

+FaceNet comes up with a straight forward way to solve three problems at once: face verification, face recognition, clustering.

 The input preprocess requires that the input is an "RGB" face image of size (160, 160).
 Thus we need to localize the face in the photo for cropping and resizing.
 Here we use MTCNN for face detection.

 An application example is provided: I create a pool of all avengers's face embedding vectors.
 I also downloaded some 'visitors' pictures.
 By comparing the visitor's vector with the vectors in the pool, we can judge whether the visitor belongs to avenger or not.
 This is a one-shot-learning application: we only have 1 picture for each avenger and 1 picture for each visitor.